 Another great hiking area near Dallas is the Chisholm Trail Greenbelt.

-The Chisholm Trail Greenbelt trails link several parks together offering you over 5-miles of trails to explore near Dallas.
-There are several water features to enjoy during your walk and, of course, diverse landscape surrounds you as well.
+The Chisholm Trail Greenbelt trails link several parks, offering over five miles of trails to explore near Dallas.
+During your walk, you can enjoy several water features, and, of course, a diverse landscape surrounds you as well.

-The trail runs 10.8-miles out and back.
-It starts at Harrington Park and then travels both north and west toward Legacy Drive.
+The trail runs 10.8 miles out and back.
+It starts at Harrington Park and then travels north and west toward Legacy Drive.

 The fact that this area offers two parking lots makes it even better!